jmcook1186/beacon-light-client/README.md

 ## Instructions

-First spin up a local testnet using Ganache as the execution layer Then cargo run in the light-client directory
+First spin up a local testnet using Ganache as the execution layer (clone lighthouse repo, navigate to lighthouse/scripts/local_testnet, run `./start_local_testnet.sh`).
+Then cargo run in the beacon-light-client top level directory.
+At the current stagte of development this will get all the relevant data, serialize and merkleize the beacon state object and print some debugging logs to the console.

 ## Current Functionality